xebialabs-community/howto/argoRollouts/README.md

 1. kubectl get service guestbook-bluegreen-active -n guestbook-bluegreen to view the application in browser <external-ip>:8080/index.html

-## Update BlueGreen Rollout with a new Image
+## Update BlueGreen Rollout with a new Image Manually

 1. kubectl argo rollouts set image guestbook-bluegreen-rollout guestbook-container=xldevdocker/guestbook:green -n guestbook-bluegreen
    Creates pods with the new image and exposes the application through the preview service